Lake Yuriria: Geography

 Lake Yuriria is located in the basin of the Lerma River, in the southern portion of Guanajuato state.
 It lies west of the Lerma River, to which it is connected by a canal.
 The town of Yuriria is on the south shore of the lake, and the lake is within Yuriria Municipality.

 The lake covers an area of 7200 ha, and is generally shallow, with a maximum depth of 2.6 m.

 The lake is linked by a canal to the Lerma River, which refills the lake during wet periods.
 Lake water is distributed to adjacent farms by irrigation channels during dry months.
 Flow to and from the Lerma is regulated by gates.

 Lake Cuitzeo lies to the north.
 Lake Cuitzeo is mostly a closed, or endorheic basin, but historically it overflowed into Lake Yuriria via an old channel.
 Lake Cuitzeo's water is brackish and unfit for irrigation, and by the 19th century a levee was built south of Lake Cuitzeo to prevent overflows into Lake Yuriria.

 History

 The name is a shortened version Yuririapundaro, which means "lake of blood" in the Purépecha language.
 Prior to the Spanish conquest, the lake was part of the Purépecha Empire.

-The canal was constructed in 1548 at the direction of Friar Diego de Chávez, an Augustinian monk, and is among the first hydraulic engineering works in colonial America.
+The canal was constructed in 1548 at the direction of Friar Diego de Chávez, an Augustinian friar, and is among the first hydraulic engineering works in colonial America.
 Friar Diego de Chávez also commenced construction of the Augustinan monastery in the town of Yuriria, on the southern shore of the lake.